sdisaacson/alloy-scenarios/syslog/README.md

 # Syslog Scenario

 This scenario demonstrates how to use ryslog and Alloy to monitor non RFC5424 compliant syslog messages.
+Alloy by itself does not support non RFC5424 compliant syslog messages.
+However, we can use rsyslog to convert non RFC5424 compliant syslog messages to RFC5424 compliant syslog messages.

 ## Running the Demo